aspose-total/Aspose.Total-Products/total/en/python-net/redact/word/_index.md

 {{% blocks/products/pf/agp/feature-section-col title="Redact WORD Document Online" %}}

 1. Import WORD file by uploading it.
-1. Do it by clicking inside the drop area via drag and drop of annotation app.
+1. Do it by clicking inside the drop area via drag and drop of redaction app.
 1. Depending on the size of WORD file and internet speed wait for few seconds.
 1. Type the text to search and redact
 1. Enter the replacing text to redact with